minoa-lang/reference/src/generics.md

                           | 'set' ';'
 ```

-Constaint properties are very similar to [trait properties](./items/properties.md#trait-properties-), but cannot have default implementations.
+Constaint properties are very similar to [trait properties], but cannot have default implementations.
 The requires that any type has either a property of field matching the name and type.

 When a property has an integer literal instead of a name, this is associated with a tuple index field withing the constained type.